gwannon/ideasRoleras/Point-n-click/06MisteryPeninsulaApe.md

 * The grog of my day was real grog, not like the stuff they make now with little umbrellas, cloves, and mint leaves.
 We used to put real cloves in it.
 * Have you heard of [Arrr!
 Cthulhu](https://arrrcthulhu.com/), an excellent setting for pirate adventures in a Caribbean of the Cthulhu Mythos?
-* They stole my idea for the monkey-traffic light.
+* They stole my idea for the ape-trafficlights.
 I could have been a millionaire and retired to a Caribbean island and spent my days drinking grog.
 Oops, I already do that.

 At a large table in the back sit the _**3 Pirate Bosses**_.
 The most powerful pirates of Bucan Ville, chosen by the democratic method of slaughtering all their competition.